 Make your MP’s lack of engagement public

-The Green Paper changes are a matter of huge importance to thousands of every MP’s constituents and how your MP votes could affect their lives considerably.
-So, if your MP won’t engage with you on this subject, consider publicising that fact on social media and in the letters pages of your local papers.
+If your MP won’t engage with you, consider publicising that fact on social media and in the letters pages of your local papers.
 Most MPs like to be thought of as good constituency MPs, so this may encourage them to respond.

 Keep writing

 Very few Labour MPs in particular, are going to be willing to openly criticize their leadership in writing to a constituent.
-But that doesn’t mean that they aren’t getting worried or that they aren’t saying something very different to their colleagues.
+But that doesn’t mean that they aren’t concerned about proposed changes.
 You have no way of knowing what effect your communications are having, so keep them up because they may be making a difference.

 Above all – don’t be discouraged